There are no restrictions on foreign buyers purchasing property in Italy.

 PLEASE NOTE: in order to purchase a property in Italy you will need a ‘codice fiscale’ – a tax code.
 We can obtain this for you.

-We can also advise on how utility contracts can be transferred to you, usually by referring you to a property manager who will carry out this service for a fee and work with local architects, planners and many trusted and qualified professionals should you be thinking of renovating/ updating your home.
+We can also advise on how utility contracts can be transferred to you, usually by referring you to a property manager who will carry out this service for a fee (usually about €200) and work with local architects, planners and many trusted and qualified professionals should you be thinking of renovating/ updating your home.
 Building work in Italy usually involves many ‘permessi’ – permits and we can assist you in making sure all your plans come to fruition as smoothly and as quickly as possible.

 For lots more information about purchasing please see the FAQ – HERE